DataDog/dd-sdk-reactnative/docs/expo_crash_reporting.md

 ### Plugin configuration options

-Due to the discrepancy in how your plugins are implemented, you need to specify the `site` as an environment secret and as a configuration plugin parameter.
+You also need to specify the `site` as an environment secret.

 | Parameter                     | Default | Description                                                                                                                                 |
 | ----------------------------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------- |